+The Group operates commercial banks and insurance and other financial services companies in various countries and its overall success as a global business depends upon its ability to succeed in differing economic, social and political conditions.
 The Group is confronted with different legal and regulatory requirements in many of the jurisdictions in which it operates.
 See "-Legal, Regulatory and Compliance Risks-Local regulation may have a material effect on the Issuer's business, financial condition, results of operations and cash flows".
 These include, but are not limited to, different tax regimes and laws relating to the repatriation of funds or nationalisation or expropriation of assets.
 The Group's international operations may also expose it to risks and challenges which its local competitors may not be required to face, such as exchange rate risk, difficulty in managing a local entity from abroad, political risk which may be particular to foreign investors and limitations on the distribution of dividends.